6 Best Ski Resorts in Alberta, 2024/25

 Where is the best snow in Alberta?

 The answer to this question depends on elevation.
 The higher you go, the better and more consistent the snowfall.
-Sunshine Resort takes top prize for the best snow in Alberta, with a season that starts early and finishes late.
+Sunshine Resort takes the top prize for the best snow in Alberta, with a season that starts early and finishes late.
 Other resorts need to supplement what Mother Nature provides with extensive snowmaking operations.